txtad/txtad/README.md

 These days I work on loyalty systems for independent grocers and convenience stores.
 I code in Bash, Java 17, Python, C++, as well as administer Ubuntu Linux systems and maintain networks that include IPSec and OpenVPN links.

+ChatGPT and Copilot help me out with many tasks.

 ## Documentation

 * [Things to Install on a New Linux Mint / Ubuntu System](things_to_install_new_linux_system.md)